umarilly/AWS-EC2/README.md

 ssh -i "practice-key-01.pem" ubuntu@ec2-107-22-229-30.compute-1.amazonaws.com
 ```

-- Enter `exit` to stop the EC2 instance and get back to your local machine terminal.
+- Enter `exit` to exit the EC2 instance terminal and get back to your local machine terminal.

+- Stop, Close and Cleaning up your instance
+ - You can close using the AWS management console - (dashboard)
+ - Or you can also close using AWS-CLI

+    ```bash
+    aws ec2 stop-instances --instance-ids <your-instance-id>
+    ```

 ### 3. Install dependencies and set up your application